Tech-at-DU/d3-tutorial/15-Hierarchy/readme.md

 ## Adding the text

 Adding text is the last step.
-Here you'll add the population to each city.
-There are a few problems that will arise.
+Here you will display the population to each city.
+There are a few problems to solve.

 The size of some of the circles is pretty small.
-The numbers may be larger.
-Adding the city or country name will be even larger.
+The numbers may be larger than the diameter.
+Adding the city or country name will most likely extend beyond the area of the circle that contains it in some cases.

 Second, the child circles appear on top of their parents.
 This will cover elements in the parent.
 For example, the countries appear on top of the world, and the cities appear on top of the countries.
+In some cases this is good, for example, this works well to display the circles.
+For labels this might not work so well.

 Add the population to each circle: